ECHibiki/Kissu-Vi/README.md

 About
 ------------
 ViQa-Kissu is an expansion on top of the free light-weight, fast, highly configurable and user-friendly imageboard software package, ViChan.
 ViQa is written in PHP and has few dependencies.
-It aims to expand upon the current structure of ViChan to provide expanded functionality.
+It aims to expand upon the current structure of ViChan to provide expanded functionality with a focus on more democratic and powerful system of moderation to beat spam while staying liked by your users.

 On December 2018, ECHibiki started this repo to expose the source of /qa/'s Kissu.moe